Looking

 As far as programming possibilities go, I’m always ahead of myself.
 Whatever I’m involved in, I’m always thinking of what’s possible or what’s next.
 So I’m always several steps ahead.
 It’s just a matter of if people are available, but also about who is in tune with my vision – cooperating and understanding that I’m not just trying to be traditional or conservative.
 I want to show the potential of artistic collaboration and what the future can possibly hold.

-So setting these collaborations that you picked this year with those artists against themselves was the first idea or did you try some other configurations?
+you picked this year with those artists against themselves was the first

 I thought about some other configurations, but due to budgetary and some other limitations, there was only so much of what I could do with what was available.
 I had a much bigger and broader artistic picture that I wanted to present.
 It involved poets, dancers and painters.
 And it can truly be that kind of festival.
 As a matter of fact, any festival can be like that.
 It’s all art, and shows the potential and possibility of what happens when musicians collaborate with artists of another spectrum.
 It shows us how they influence each other and inspire each other.
 That’s what should take place in order for this art form to survive.